BCS grapples with fallout from federal litigation around sex discrimination regulations

 Shatley, in comments later in the meeting, assured Poteat and others that the policies had nothing to do with the issues she raised, which were referenced in the lawsuit that resulted in the recent injunction.

-Shatley said the policy only changed procedure — widening what would constitute a Title IX-defined response to include sex discrimination, for example — and wouldn’t change how the district approaches disagreements between students and staff over the use of pronouns, participation in athletics or who uses what locker room.
+Shatley said the policy only changed procedure — widening what would constitute a Title IX-defined response to include sex discrimination, for example — and wouldn’t change how the district approaches disagreements between students and staff over the use of pronouns, participation in athletics or who uses which locker room.

 Existing, unrelated district policy requires that a “transgender student may not be required to use a facility that conflicts with the student’s gender identity consistently asserted at school.”
 Additionally, the policy asserts: “The individual student is the best person to determine their own identity.
 School staff should be sensitive to, and use, the terminology that supports and respects the wishes of the individual child.
 Under North Carolina law, schools must inform a student’s parent(s) prior to any changes in the name or pronoun used for a student in school records or by school personnel.”

-Other speakers, such as Jim Fulton, who is running for a seat on the school board in November against current vice chair Amy Churchill, expressed concern with the speed at which the board was pushing through these policies.
+Other speakers, such as Jim Fulton, who is running for a seat on the school board in November against current Vice Chair Amy Churchill, expressed concern with the speed at which the board was pushing through these policies.

 The board waived its typical process of holding two public readings on any policy change in order to pass the interim policies on first reading without a vote from its policy committee.